Registered Nurses Jobs in USA with Visa Sponsor 2026

 - ensuring that, whenever feasible, residents preserve their independence and sense of dignity.

-- Organizing and leading physical activities, such treatment sessions or mild workouts.
+- Organizing and leading physical activities, such as treatment sessions or mild workouts.

 - planning social events, such as trips to parks or family homes, and making sure that support and safe transportation are provided.